-Trump proposes rule on importing medicines which industry says won't cut costs
+Trump proposes rule for importing drugs from Canada; industry says it won't cut costs

 Importation of drugs from Canada as a way to lower costs for U.S. consumers has been considered for years.
 Alex Azar, secretary of the Department of Health and Human Services (HHS), called the move “a historic step forward in efforts to bring down drug prices and out-of-pocket costs.”

+Industry trade groups in the both countries opposed the plan, saying it will not lower costs and could hurt Canadian drug supplies.

-He said HHS would also offer guidance to drugmakers that wish to voluntarily bring drugs that they sell more cheaply in foreign countries into the United States for sale here.
+Azar said HHS would also offer guidance to drugmakers that wish to voluntarily bring drugs they sell more cheaply in other countries into the United States for sale here.

-Both pathways for importation were announced in July when Azar unveiled a “Safe Import Action Plan.”
+The pathways for importation were announced in July, when Azar unveiled a “Safe Import Action Plan.”

-Azar could not provide an estimate as to how soon Americans could start receiving drugs from Canada.
-He said the proposed rule would need to pass through a 75-day comment period before being finalized.
+Azar could not provide an estimate of how soon Americans could start receiving cheaper drugs from Canada.
+The proposed rule would need to pass through a 75-day comment period before being finalized, he said.

-“We’re moving as quickly as we possibly can,” he said.
+“We’re moving as quickly as we possibly can,” he added.

-Governors of states including Florida, Maine, Colorado, Vermont and New Hampshire have already expressed an interest in importing drugs from Canada once the pathway to do so is fully in place, he said.
+Governors of states including Florida, Maine, Colorado, Vermont and New Hampshire have already expressed an interest in importing drugs from Canada once the pathway to do so is fully in place, Azar said.
 States would be required to explain how any proposed drug imports would reduce drug prices for consumers.

 The proposal faces opposition from large U.S. pharmaceutical and biotech companies.

-Jim Greenwood, current head of biotech industry group BIO and a former Republican congressman, said that importation would not result in lower prices for consumers, citing nonpartisan budget experts and past FDA commissioners.
+Jim Greenwood, current head of biotech industry group BIO and a former Republican congressman, said that importation would not result in lower prices for consumers, citing nonpartisan budget experts and past U.S. Food and Drug Administration commissioners.

 “Today’s announcement is the latest empty gesture from our elected lawmakers who want us to believe they’re serious about lowering patients’ prescription drug costs,” Greenwood said.

-The Canadian government has also criticized the plan.
+The Canadian government also has criticized the plan.
 The country’s ambassador said last month that importing medicines from Canada would not significantly lower U.S. prices.
 Reuters previously reported that Canada had warned U.S. officials it would oppose any import plan that might threaten the Canadian drug supply or raise costs for Canadians.

+“The drug supply is insufficient for the Canadian market, let alone trying to divert it to a much larger market like the U.S.,” said Daniel Chiasson, president of the Canadian Association for Pharmacy Distribution Management, a trade group that represents drug distributors.

+“We’re not supportive of any policy initiative or policy proposal that has the capacity to threaten the stability of medications available to Canadians.”

+Speaking to reporters in Florida on Wednesday, Azar said Canadians’ cheaper drug prices were the result of a free ride off of American investment and innovation.

+“Obviously the Canadians are going to be looking out for Canadians,” he said.
+“We’re here to put American patients first.”

-Drugs approved to be imported from Canada would exclude many prescribed drugs, such as biologic drugs, including insulin, controlled substances and intravenous drugs.
+Many prescription medicines would be excluded from importation from Canada, such as biologic drugs, including insulin, controlled substances and intravenous drugs.

-Trump, a Republican, has struggled to deliver on a pledge to lower drug prices before the November 2020 election.
+U.S. President Donald Trump, a Republican, has struggled to deliver on a pledge to lower drug prices before the November 2020 election.
 Healthcare costs are expected to be a major focus of the campaign by Trump and Democratic rivals vying to run against him.

 The Trump administration in July scrapped an ambitious policy that would have required health insurers to pass billions of dollars in rebates they receive from drugmakers to Medicare patients.